stupergenius/Bens-Log/entries/making-a-slack-slash-command-integration-using-swift-on-heroku.md

 Let's see.
 Where to begin.
 First I'd say make sure you having a working Swift 2.2 environment so we can use the package manager.
 Follow the excellent instructions on [Swift.org](https://swift.org/download/#apple-platforms) to get up and running.

-*Note*: Thanks to the comment by Justin Purnell, we know this project will currently only build with the 12-01 snapshot release of Swift, not with the most recent 12-18 snapshot.
-The updated Swift package manager broke the Curassow build for version 0.2.
-The Curassow devs have already fixed this issue, but the fix hasn't made it into a release yet.
-For now, just use the 12-01 snapshot of Swift to build this project.
-The Swift buildpack will already pull the correct snapshot of Swift to use on Heroku (when using the pinned `.swift-version` file), so deployment should still be good.

 Next you'll want a Slack instance you administer.
 Slack is free for small teams, so just hit up [sign up](https://slack.com/create) page and off you go.

 Next, we'll need a Heroku account so we can deploy our app.
 Heroku is also free for development purposes, so breeze through the [sign up](https://signup.heroku.com) process.
 Once you have a Heroku account, install the [Heroku toolbelt](https://toolbelt.heroku.com/) for your platform.
 Once installed, login with the toolbelt by running `heroku login` on your command line.
 The entire interaction looks like: